nju-websoft/iESBM/README.md

 python iesbm_eval.py -mode FSR -algo_name youralgo
 </pre>
 Evaluation results will be outputted to directory 'data/out/out_youralgo/'.
-See the next section for detailed configurations.
+See the next section for details.

 ## Evaluate Your Results
 The Evaluator can be used to evaluate any general-purpose entity summarizer through the following process: